jaikathuria/Front-End-Web-Developer-Nanodegree/README.md

-![alt text][image]
+![image]

-[image]: https://jaikathuria.github.io/Front-End-Web-Developer-Nanodegree/readme/header.png "Frontend Web Developer"
+[image]:https://raw.githubusercontent.com/jaikathuria/Front-End-Web-Developer-Nanodegree/master/readme/header.png?token=AMzQ10zLpeCzXflQRNkyjqZubcgYKTisks5YFmZtwA%3D%3D "Frontend Web Developer"
 _________________________
 ### The Journey of completing Frontend Web Developer Nanodegree was wonderful.
 This Repo contains all the projects that I made to complete the Nanodegree.
 #